 Catherine and Frank chose to hold their wedding ceremony and reception at Selwyn College.
 I love shooting weddings at Selwyn College.
 Its distinctive red-brick Victorian Old Court is Tudor gothic in style.
 The court comprises of seven staircases as well as the Tower and Gateway, Master’s Lodge, Chapel and Dining Hall.
 It really is a stunning building giving this Selwyn college wedding photographer a wonderful backdrop when taking shots of the couple and their guests.

 Catherine prepared in a room close to the chapel where she was able to hear the choir rehearsing.
 Catherine looked elegant in her dress with hair and make-up done by the talented Ieva Genovesi.
 The effect was stunning and must have felt a far cry from Catherine’s usual attire working as a Chemical Engineer!
-The beautiful flowers were generously done by friend of the couple Chloe Valenti.
+The beautiful flowers were generously done by a friend of the couple: Chloe Valenti.
 Catherine was attentively looked after by her bridesmaids Heather, Emma (Frank’s niece) and Esther as the pretty flower girl.

 Frank, a physicist by day, was also in good hands with best man Jonathan.
 His ushers were Tom (his nephew) and Joe (Catherine’s brother).
 There was also a mini self-appointed usher David, who in matching cufflinks and hanky, stepped up to assist/lead Tom and Joe in their duties!